MicheilCathcart/fileFolder/README.md

 ## Gaps in the application

-1. I need to tidy up the CSS to make it more aethitically pleasing.
 1. More feedback given to the user when focussing on inputs.

 ## Improvements that could be made